The Great Game 🎲 Lactar27

 A by-product of having Zadar over for dinner was that he met her parents, who constantly nagged her about everything under the two suns.
 By dint of tradition and a natural inclination to serve, Qualini acquiesced to their nagging, and silently went off to do whatever she pleased.
 Yet it pleased her even more to see that Zadar stood up to them.
 He said the things she was afraid to say.

 Her parents assumed that he, in light of his 278 years, would naturally take their side.
 Perhaps he would even be willing to make them an offer to marry their daughter.
 They were anxious to get rid of her, and they could use the money.
-They had even considered the option of a drive-by wedding, where the highest bidder could swoop her away and they could finally convert her bedroom into a luxurious spa.
+They had even considered the option of a drive-by wedding, where the highest bidder could swoop her away and they could finally convert her bedroom into a luxurious private spa.

 Zadar responded, “There are more things in heaven and Lactar than are dreamt of in your economy.
 Why, somewhere, there may even be a galaxy of milk, or a galaxy within each drop of milk.
 There may be worlds within a grain of sand.
-Some day we may hold Infinity in the grooves of our tentacles.
+Some day we may hold Infinity in the cups of our tentacles.
 But how can we find out if we don’t dream beyond what we already know?
 The one who dreamed became the dreaming sea.
-The sea that saw dreamed both you and me.
+The sea that sees everything dreamed both you and me.

 This reference to an old poem infuriated Qualini’s parents.
 It made them want to kill their guest on the spot.
 And perhaps their daughter too, for being such a wretched failure.
 The parents couldn’t stand the sight of their daughter and the purple-gowned intruder, so they ordered the pair of them out of their home.
 The father tossed Qualini’s suitcases onto the pavement.
 The mother slammed the door, and screamed at her husband, “An ocean of dreamers!
 Let them find out what the world is really like!
 Let them drown like the idiots they are!”